Trading Isn’t Hard. Unstructured Trading Is the Problem

 You kept your emotions, but removed enforcement.

-That imbalance is why you struggle.
-Not because you are stupid.
-Not because the market is rigged.
-But because of your unstructured trading.
+That imbalance is why you struggle in trading.
+Not because you’re stupid or the stock market is rigged.

 What works without motivation in trading

-If you want to survive trading, you need a boss.
+If you want to survive trading, you need a boss or a mentor.

 You have two options.